 The Walker children – John, Susan, Titty and Roger borrow a dinghy called Swallow which they sail out to the island, where they meet Nancy and Peggy Blackett, sailing a dinghy called Amazon.
 Between the six of them, soon known as the Swallows and Amazons, the children create a world of wild forests and robberies, of treasure and of treachery in which they team up against the Blackett’s Uncle who they refer to as Captain Flint.
 Ransome perfectly captures the innocence and ease of carefree days and a time gone by when children were free to roam and the outdoors was one big adventure.

-A nostalgic read that reminds me of long summer holidays during which imaginary worlds were created and open spaces were explored, Swallows and Amazons is the perfect embodiment of childhood adventure.
+A nostalgic read that reminds me of long summer holidays during which imaginary worlds were created and open spaces were explored, Swallows and Amazons is the perfect embodiment and example of childhood adventure and the wonderment that comes with it.
 While it may have been first published over eighty years ago, Swallows and Amazons continues to transport its readers to a charming era through its evocative writing and it will no doubt remain a classic that captures both the hearts and imaginations of adults and children worldwide.